Dopevop/Neat/README.md

 ## Output

-The formatted solution, aligned ever so perfectly, will be written to a file called "output.txt" in the same directory as the program.
+The formatted solution, aligned ever so perfectly, will be written to a file called `output.txt` in the same directory as the program.

 ## Options